 SNMP Network Monitoring

 SNMP (Simple Network Management Protocol) is a widely used UDP-based network protocol for various types of devices to communicate with each other.
 Most operating systems, routers, and high-end business applications (databases and so on...) provide an SNMP interface into their products for external products to communicate with.
 SNMP is widely used to manage devices in a network.
 Its components typically include a manager and an agent.
 The SNMP agents run on each device which has to be managed and provide information regarding the devices.
 This information is hard to comprehend in its native form, and that's where MIB files come in.
 These files provide a structure to read the SNMP-related information sent out by agents for each particular device.
-SNMP Network Monitoring is a process to monitor network devices like firewalls, routers, UPS, Printers, Operating Systems, Application servers, Web Services, DNS and so on, that can communicate with the SNMP protocol.
+AppPerfect's Network Monitoring Services help you to monitor network devices like firewalls, routers, UPS, Printers, Operating Systems, Application servers, Web Services, DNS and so on, that can communicate with the SNMP protocol.

-SNMP Network Monitoring with AppPerfect
+AppPerfect SNMP Network Monitoring Services

 AppPerfect offers SNMP Network Monitoring solution in the form of AppPerfect Agentless Monitor.
 AppPerfect's SNMP Monitor implements SNMP protocol to monitor most devices that support SNMP.
 It can monitor network devices where SNMP agents are running.
 It uses MIB files that you have to provide for each device you wish to monitor and provides you with and easy-to-use tree structure from where you can select the attributes you would like to monitor.